Secretary of State

 When running for statewide office, your should first determine whether or not you are required to register a candidate committee.
 Candidates for statewide office must register a candidate committee with the Secretary of State if the candidate receives contributions or makes expenditures, in any combination, of at least $1,100 in connection with that candidacy.
 Committees are created by filing a statement of organization using the Secretary of State’s online Campaign Finance System.
 The statement of organization must be filed within 10 days after meeting the monetary threshold.

 Appearance on the Ballot

 To run for statewide office, you will need to turn in your nomination petitions in addition to submitting the correct statewide nomination paper and a financial disclosure statement via the Candidate Portal.

-The minimum number of signatures required is found by calculating 1/4 of 1% of the total qualified signers in the state as of March 1, 2018.
-The maximum number of signatures required is found by calculating 10% of the total qualified signers in the state as of March 1, 2018.
+For candidates seeking to run for the nomination of a recognized political party, the minimum number of signatures required is found by calculating 1/4 of 1% of the total qualified signers in the state as of January 2, 2020.
+The maximum number of signatures required is found by calculating 10% of the total qualified signers in the state as of January 2, 2020.
 (A.R.S. § 16-322).

-The Green Party is considered a new party in the state of Arizona through the 2018 election cycle.
-The minimum number of signatures required from a new party is calculated by totaling 1/10 of 1% of the total votes cast for the winning candidate for governor or president in the previous general election.
-(A.R.S. § 16-322).
+The minimum number of signatures required for a new party to become eligible for recognition is calculated by totaling 1 and 1/3% of the total votes cast for governor at the last general election.
+(A.R.S. § 16-801).

 To run as a write-in candidate, you do not need to file nomination petitions.
 However, you will still need to submit the correct statewide write-in nomination paper and a financial disclosure statement via the Candidate Portal.